RWS/studio-api-docs/articles/hints_tips/Update_Plugins/how_to_update_plugins_to_trados_studio.md

-# How to update classic plugins to Var:ProductNameWithEdition
+# How to Update Classic Plugins to Var:ProductNameWithEdition

+This guide provides step-by-step instructions for updating classic plugins to ensure compatibility with Var:ProductNameWithEdition.

+> [!NOTE]
-⚠️ Note: Var:ProductNameWithEdition will also support a new plugin system, check back for details on the new plugin system when it is made available.
+>Var:ProductNameWithEdition will also support a new plugin system.
+Check back for details when it becomes available.

-The following are a list of changes and known issues to consider when updating your plugin to be compatible with Var:ProductNameWithEdition.
+The sections below outline key changes and known issues to consider when updating your plugin.

 ## Transition to 64-Bit (x64)
 Var:ProductNameWithEdition is released as a 64-bit (x64) version.
 As a result, plug-ins must also be rebuilt and updated to target x64 in order to remain compatible.